 An intensive programme of study that combines face-to-face theoretical, practical and online lessons including integrated work place learning and student self-directed components.

-There are extensive practical classes in TPP's commercial kitchen along with live services undertaken in TPP's Tutoro training restaurant.
+There are extensive practical classes in Tai Poutini Polytechnic's commercial kitchen along with live services undertaken in Tai Poutini Polytechnic's Tutoro training restaurant.

 Our training kitchen is well equipped to meet your training needs.
 The modular design on which our facility is based provides moveable work stations and allows it to be used not only as a practical classroom, but also as a production kitchen for our restaurant, Tutoro.

 Class sizes on the professional cookery programmes are much smaller than in larger polytechnics, which means that you will enjoy lots of individual tuition from tutors.
 This is a real plus when studying, as the extra attention that you get from your tutors can be of enormous benefit.